 Become a ChicagoNatureNOW!
 Scout

-The purpose of ChicagoNatureNOW! is to connect Chicagoans with nature by providing weekly reports about national-park quality events that occur at top nature preserves around the Chicago region.
-When a glorious natural event takes place, an alert is posted.
-Our biggest challenge is getting current information about what’s going on at our featured preserves.
-ChicagoNatureNOW! is all about timing.
+The purpose of ChicagoNatureNOW! is to connect Chicagoans with nature by providing weekly reports about national-park quality blooming events that occur at specific nature preserves around the Chicago region.
+Therefore, I need to know when a glorious bloom is taking place.
+ChicagoNatureNOW! is about timing.

 We Need People to Report on Our Featured Preserves.

-One day, these reports will be guided by crowd-sourcing through Instagram.
+Possibly, one day, these reports will be guided by crowd-sourcing through Instagram.
 However, this can’t happen until enough people are visiting the sites.
 Crowd-sourcing requires a crowd.
 Here are some ways to scout:

 If you frequently visit one of our featured preserves, then this is a natural fit.
-Just send a report if something great is happening when you visit.
-If you choose to adopt a site, you become an Official ChicagoNatureNOW!
-Nature Scout, and I’ll send you a list of dates when a national park quality event may occur at your site.
+Just send a report when something great is happening.
+(See “What is a Report?” below.)
+If you adopt a site, you become an Official ChicagoNatureNOW!
+Nature Scout, and I’ll send you a schedule of bloom dates for your preserve.

 This is the most leisurely of our scouting opportunities, but no less important.
-Without any commitment, whenever you experience a grand event at any of our sites, just send us s0me pictures and a useful description.
-The easiest way to do this is to join our Friends of ChicagoNatureNOW!
-Facebook group, where you can show off your pictures and learn about nature from other enthusiastic nature lovers.
+Without any commitment, whenever you experience a grand event at any of our sites, send pictures and a useful report.
+Just join our Friends of ChicagoNatureNOW!
+Facebook group, where you can post your report and learn about nature from other enthusiastic nature lovers.

-Contact us if you’re interested in being one of our scouts and we’ll work out the details.
+Contact me if you’re interested in being one of our scouts and we’ll work out the details.